chef/automate/components/docs-chef-io/content/automate/package_cleanup.md

 For HA deployments, if the SSH connection between the bastion host and remote nodes fails, verify SSH connectivity from the bastion host.
 The `package-cleanup` command is idempotent and can be safely re-run if it fails midway.

-## What the cleanup process does

-The Habitat package cleanup process performs the following tasks:

-1. Gets the list of current running services (`hab svc status`).
-1. Builds a list of protected packages.

-    This protected packages list includes:

-    - All packages currently running as Habitat services.
-    - Core Habitat components required for system operations.
-These are the Habitat binary, Habitat Supervisor, and Habitat launcher.
-    - The Automate CLI.
-    - All packages that are dependencies of running services, including transitive dependencies.

-1. Gets all installed packages with the `hab pkg list --all` command.
-1. Identifies all packages not included in the protected packages list.
-1. Deletes any unused packages with the `hab pkg uninstall` command.
-1. Repeats the cleanup process until no more unused packages are found.

-### Multi-pass cleanup process

-The package cleanup uses an iterative multi-pass approach to handle complex dependency chains safely.

-When packages are deleted, their dependencies may become unused.
-A single-pass cleanup might miss these newly orphaned packages.
-The multi-pass approach ensures complete cleanup:

-1. **Pass 1**: Removes the first batch of unused packages
-1. **Allowlist Rebuild**: Recalculates running services and dependencies
-1. **Pass 2**: Identifies newly unused packages (former dependencies of deleted packages)
-1. **Iteration**: Continues until no more unused packages are found

-### Package cleanup in standalone deployments

-In standalone deployments, the command runs locally and cleans up packages on a single node.

-### Package cleanup in high availability deployments

-In high availability (HA) deployments, the command automatically detects the HA environment and orchestrates cleanup across all nodes using SSH from the bastion host and in the following order:

-1. Bastion host
-1. Chef Automate frontend nodes
-1. Chef Infra Server frontend nodes
-1. PostgreSQL backend nodes (self-managed only)
-1. OpenSearch backend nodes (self-managed only)

-{{< note >}}

-- For AWS managed deployments using Amazon RDS or Amazon OpenSearch Service, those node types are automatically skipped.
-- Previous versions of Habitat core packages (`hab`, `hab-sup`, `hab-launcher`) are not removed from PostgreSQL and OpenSearch backend nodes.

-{{< /note >}}

 ## Safety mechanisms